mchenliu/PowerBI_Project/README.md

 # The Analysis
 ### 1. Comparing with the previous month, were KPIs met?
 KPIs are split into 3 categories- revenue, orders and returns.
-To identify if KPIs are met, I first created current month and previous measure tables on these 3 aspects.
-Then inserted KPI cards to the canvas.
+To identify if KPIs are met, I combined current month and previous measure tables on these 3 aspects.

 Here's an overall view of the KPIs comapring with previous month:
 - **Revenue:** a 3.31% increase from $1.77 million to $1.83 million.